MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 Note the settings in the **Collaboration restrictions** section.
 Make sure that the domains of the users that you want to collaborate with aren't blocked.

 ## Teams guest access settings

+Teams has a master on/off switch for guest access and a variety of settings available to control what guests can do in a team.
+The master switch, **Allow guest access in Teams** must be **On** for guest access to work in Teams.

+Check to ensure that guest access is enabled in Teams and make any adjustment to the guest settings based on your business needs.
+Keep in mind that these settings affect all teams.

 To set Teams guest access settings